simhyunmin/AVLTree/README.md

 #### following:
 - A C++ compiler (such as GCC or Clang)
 - Familiarity with command line operations
-- An Integrated Development Environment (IDE) like Visual Studio Code,
-- CLion, or any other suitable C++ development platform
+- An Integrated Development Environment (IDE) like CLion, Eclipse, or any other suitable C++ development platform

 ## Installation